r-eatough/psr_srch_generic_pipeline/README.md

 The latter is very useful for HPC applications because pulsar search software may have many dependencies that are unavailable or require installation by the administrator on new hardware.

-After creating a simple directory structure the scripts should just work; of course probably after some minor tweaking ;) Also, the type and scope of processing can all be adjusted by modifying the worker scripts.
+After creating a simple directory structure the scripts should just work; of course probably after some minor tweaking ;) Also, the type and scope of processing can be adjusted by modifying the worker scripts.
 The recommended directory structure is the following:

     DATA_DIR=/path/to/your/data
     SCRIPT_DIR=/path/to/your/worker/scripts